nejiko96/at_coder_friends/README.md

 ## Notes

 - Compilation is not supported.
-- Source generator supports only ruby and C++.
+- Source generator supports only Ruby and C++ in default.

 ## For Sublime Text user